pdhoward/botstore/README.md

 [TRIGGER_WORDS](TRIGGER_WORDS.md).
 That list of trigger words are provided to help you better explore the messaging demonstration for chaoticbots

-Note that the chaotic platforms employ natural language processing (NLP) and  other AI techiques and technologies to facilitate brand interactions
+Note that the chaotic platforms employ natural language processing (NLP) and other AI techniques and technologies to facilitate brand interactions

 ## Contributing